 \subsection{Pipeline}

-Given a long sequence of trajectories $D = {(o_i, a_i)}_{i=1}^T$ with interleaved visual observations $o_i$ and actions $a_i$, we first train an unconditioned policy $\pi_{\text{uncondition}}$ using imitation learning to predict the actions as follows:
+Given a long sequence of trajectories $D = {(o_i, a_i)}_{i=1}^T$, we first train an unconditional policy $\pi_{\text{unconditional}}$ using behavioral cloning to predict the actions purely based on past observations as follows:

-When training on action label-free YouTube videos, the action labels are generated from Inverse Dynamics Model~\citep{vpt}.
-We then evaluate this unconditioned policy $\pi_\text{uncondtion}$ on the entire dataset $D$ of long sequences.
-We developed an automated method called SBD to segment the complete video into a series of short segments $D_{seg} = {(o_i,a_i)}_{i=m}^{n}$ based on these evaluation results, where $m$ and $n$ is the selected segmentation timestamps.
-These short segments $D_{seg}$ are then used for skill learning to obtain conditioned policies~\citep{groot1,steve1}.
-Finally, we integrate these skills with vision language models to build hierarchical agents, enabling them to learn and follow long-horizon tasks in long video sequences~\citep{omnijarvis,jarvis-1}.
-We show the overall pipeline is illuminated in \autoref{fig:pipeline}.
+When training on action label-free videos, the action labels are generated from an Inverse Dynamics Model~\citep{vpt}~.
+We then evaluate this unconditional policy $\pi_\text{uncondtional}$ on the entire dataset $D$ of long sequences.
+Our proposed method SBD segments the complete video into a series of short segments $D_{seg} = {(o_i,a_i)}_{i=m}^{n}$ based on the evaluation results, where $m$ and $n$ is the selected segmentation timestamps. $D_{seg}$ is then used for skill learning to obtain conditional policies~\citep{groot1,steve1} that take additional videos or text as instructions.
+Finally, we integrate these skills with vision language models to build hierarchical agents, enabling them to complete long-horizon tasks~\citep{omnijarvis,jarvis-1}.
+See the overall pipeline in \cref{fig:pipeline}.